nicholasdakis/level_up/README.md

 # Level Up!

 **Level Up!** is a health and fitness app that turns your daily habits into a game.
-Log food, drink water, track your weight, explore your city, and earn XP for every healthy choice you make.
+Log food, track workouts, drink water, track your weight, explore your city, and earn XP for every healthy choice you make.

 ## Availability